 Off we went again!
 Flashing colors, smoke, exhaust, street-vendors yelling, mo-peds whizzing around us, massive buses hugging us from both sides.
 “Tuk tuk tuk tuk!” gurgled the motor.

-“We here!” cried the driver with a delighted flourish, pointing to the golden spires.
+“We’re here!” cried the driver with a delighted flourish, pointing to the golden spires.
 I read the map again.
 “Um, no,” I said.
 At this point, the crestfallen (and clearly very lost) driver took the map and consulted with a friendly sightseeing Thai couple about how the heck to get me where I wanted to go.
-I snapped a picture.
+I snapped a picture

-“Oh, we very very far,” he said dejectedly.
+“Oh, we are very very far,” he said dejectedly.

 “Just take me anywhere on the river, then,” I said.
 “You go on boat!
 You look!
 You look!” he said, miming a sightseer on a water taxi.
 “Sure, sure,” I said, bracing myself for the motor to start again.